Many disorders can cause pulmonary hypertension.

 Treatment of the cause of pulmonary hypertension

-Often treatments to relieve symptoms, such as drugs that dilate blood vessels and supplemental oxygen
+Often treatments to relieve symptoms, such as drugs that widen (dilate) blood vessels and supplemental oxygen

 Sometimes treatments to prevent or treat complications, such as anticoagulants and lung transplantation